 Scope of Study

-Subject Terms: Bush Administration (George W., 2001-2009), Bush, George W., candidates, Clark, Wesley, Dean, Howard, Democratic Party (USA), Edwards, John, election forecasting, exit polls, gay marriage, Gephardt, Dick, homosexual relationships, Iraq War, Kerry, John, Kucinich, Dennis, Lieberman, Joe, marriage, Moseley-Braun, Carol, NAFTA, national economy, national elections, national security, presidential candidates, presidential elections, primaries, primary elections, Sharpton, Al, tax cuts, terrorist attacks, trade, trade relations, vote count, voter preferences, voter turnout, voters, voting behavior
+Subject Terms: Bush Administration (George W., 2001-2009), Bush, George W., candidates, Clark, Wesley, Dean, Howard, Democratic Party (USA), Edwards, John, election forecasting, exit polls, Gephardt, Dick, homosexual relationships, Iraq War, Kerry, John, Kucinich, Dennis, Lieberman, Joe, marriage, Moseley-Braun, Carol, NAFTA, national economy, national elections, national security, presidential candidates, presidential elections, primaries, same-sex marriage, tax cuts, terrorist attacks, trade, trade relations, vote count, voter preferences, voter turnout, voters, voting behavior

-Geographic Coverage: Arizona, California, Connecticut, Delaware, Florida, Georgia, Iowa, Louisiana, Maryland, Massachusetts, Mississippi, Missouri, New Hampshire, New York, Ohio, Oklahoma, Rhode Island, South Carolina, Tennessee, Texas, United States, Vermont, Virginia, Wisconsin
+Geographic Coverage: Arizona, California, Connecticut, Delaware, Florida, Georgia, Iowa, Louisiana, Maryland, Massachusetts, Mississippi, Missouri, New Hampshire, New York (state), Ohio, Oklahoma, Rhode Island, South Carolina, Tennessee, Texas, United States, Vermont, Virginia, Wisconsin